HL7/fhir-for-fair/input/pagecontent/aboutThisVersion.md

 ### What is in

-1. General guidance for FHIR implementation of the FAIR principles
+1. General recommendations for implementing with HL7 FHIR the FAIR principles and the RDA indicators.

-2. Providing guidance by examples by using some representative Real World cases
+2. Description of some representative Real World Cases

-3. Study level metadata representation.
-Conformance resources and examples for a set of reference cases
+3. Conformance resources for the representation of some study and subject level metadata

-4. Subject Level metadata.
-Addressing their representation in FHIR (it may be a distinct resource or not)
+4. Examples associated to the representative Real World Cases

-5. Addressing general information about Copyright Licence management (metadata level)
+### Not in this version

-### What is out
+1. FHIR representation of domain / use case specific data (e.g. genomics; cancer;..).

-1. Security protocols (e.g. Data is accessible through an access protocol that supports authentication and authorization)
+2. Security protocols (e.g. Data is accessible through an access protocol that supports authentication and authorization)

-2. End point discovery (findability)
+3. Consent/Security Labels management

-3. Provenance (Metadata includes provenance information according to community-specific standards)
+4. FHIR end point discovery (findability)

-4. Consent/Security Labels management
+5. Provenance resource profiling (Metadata includes provenance information according to community-specific standards)

-### Known/Open Issues
+### To be further discussed

 1. Persistency of identifiers (DOI)

 2. Distinct and identifiable data and metadata FAIR data objects

-3. Low maturity of some of the Evidence based resources.
+3. Level of maturity of some of the Evidence based resources.

-4. "Metadata is guaranteed to remain available after data is no longer available" true if metadata are in distinct FHIR resources.
+4. "Metadata is guaranteed to remain available after data is no longer available"

 5. "FAIR-compliant vocabularies"